rynmccrmck/a2a-vscode-client/README.md

 ### Basic Chat

 1. Open the A2A Chat view from the sidebar
-2. Enter your agent's base URL
+2. Enter the agent's base URL
 3. Click "Check Agent" to verify connection
-4. Start chatting with your agent
+4. Start chatting with theyour agent

 ### Agent Card